Akelius owns 45,000 rental apartments in metropolitan cities such as New York, Boston, Toronto, Paris, London, Berlin, Copenhagen and Stockholm.

 Akelius strives to give a better living in growing, soulful, metropolitan cities.

-Akelius owns properties in thirteen thriving metropolitan cities in Europe and North America.
+Akelius owns properties in twelve thriving metropolitan cities in Europe and North America.

 proportion of fair value, percent

 Akelius’ holdings are located in walkable, sought after inner city locations.

 Eighty percent of the properties are located within ten kilometers of the city center.

 The walk score of the portfolio is ninety out of one hundred.

 Akelius acquires residential properties which often have upgrade potential.

 The company’s policy is to never force any tenant out of their home, that is why apartments are only upgraded upon vacancy.